Ken Rutherford (political scientist): International work

 While studying political science at the University of Colorado in the mid-1980s, Rutherford decided to work in international development.
-Since graduating in 1985, he has worked for international aid agencies in Bosnia, Kenya, Mauritania, Senegal and Somalia, and was a Fulbright Scholar in Jordan.
+Since graduating in 1985, he has worked for international aid agencies in Bosnia, Kenya, Mauritania, Senegal and Somalia, and was a Fulbright Scholar in Jordan and Vietnam.

 Rutherford began his international career as a Peace Corps volunteer in Mauritania (1987–1989).
 During this period he was contracted by the United Nations High Commissioner for Refugees to assist in refugee camps on the border between Mauritania and Senegal.

 He returned to the US to earn his MBA at the University of Colorado, then in 1993 went to work for the International Rescue Committee in Kenya and Somalia, where he was injured by a landmine.

 Together with Jerry White he co-founded Landmine Survivors Network in 1995 which later became Survivor Corps.
 He and White accompanied Princess Diana on her last humanitarian mission to visit landmine survivors in Bosnia-Herzegovina in August 1997, only three weeks before her death.
 Rutherford was a prominent leader in the International Campaign to Ban Landmines which won the 1997 Nobel Peace Prize.
-In 2000, he earned his doctorate in Political Science from Georgetown University.
+In 2000, he earned his doctorate in political science from Georgetown University.

-He was Associate Professor of Political Science at Missouri State University from 2002 until 2010.
+He was associate professor of political science at Missouri State University from 2002 until 2010.
 In 2005, Rutherford went to Jordan on a Fulbright Fellowship where he taught international politics at the University of Jordan in Amman.

-In 2008 Rutherford played a key role in the drafting of the Convention on the Rights of Persons with Disabilities and the Convention on Cluster Munitions.
+In 2008, Rutherford played a role in the drafting of the Convention on the Rights of Persons with Disabilities and the Convention on Cluster Munitions.
 He was a board member of Survivor Corps until it closed in September 2010.

 In February 2010, Rutherford became Director of the Center for International Stabilization and Recovery (CISR), which includes the Mine Action Information Center, at James Madison University.
-In his capacity as CISR Director, he oversees and participates in post-conflict missions and projects in numerous countries worldwide, including Burundi, Iraq, Tajikistan and Vietnam.
+In his capacity as CISR Director, he oversaw and participated in post-conflict missions and projects in numerous countries worldwide, including Burundi, Iraq, Tajikistan and Vietnam.

-He currently serves on the board of directors of Legacies of War, Friendship Industries, the Shenandoah Valley Civil War Roundtable and the Shenandoah Valley Battlefield Foundation.